How to organize documents in a data room hero.

 • Founder bios

-• Any early traction data
+• Early traction data

 At Series A and beyond, add:

-• Full financial history (2-3 years)
+• Full financial history (2 to 3 years)

 • Customer contracts and references